-The Costa Brava is a top tourist area located on the northeastern coastline of Spain.
-Part of the province of Girona, the Costa Brava welcomes millions of visitors each year.
-This coastline stretches from Blanes in the south, northwards to the French border.
+The Costa Brava is a top tourist area which lies in the northeast of mainland Spain.
+Part of the province of Girona, the Costa Brava attracts more yearly visitors than most areas of this country.
+The beautiful coastline here stretches from Blanes in the south, northwards to the French border.

 The literal translation for this Spanish Costa is “Rugged Coast”.
 A reference to the rugged landscape that runs parallel to the Mediterranean Sea.